itmo-wad/MaLiMiao_hw1/README.md

 ```

 ## Introduction
-- Frontend: Created a static profile page(HTML + CSS),
+- Frontend: Developed a static profile page utilizing HTML for structure and CSS for styling,
 - profile page includes:
  1. title
  2. name
- 3. avatar
+ 3. photo
  4. Personal Experience
  5. Computer Skills

-- Backend: Used Python Flask to serve the frontend (profile page).
-Static profile page is served on the default route ('/')
-         Images and CSS files are served as static resources
+- Backend: Implemented the backend using Python Flask to serve the frontend, specifically the static profile page, which is rendered on the default route ('/').
+Static resources such as images and CSS files are efficiently served to ensure seamless frontend functionality.